yashshah/methi-wp/README.txt

 3. Install the Methi Search wordpress plugin in your wordpress dashboard.
 4. Activate the plugin through the **Plugins** menu in WordPress.
 5. Go to the Methi Search plugin page and enter your Magic key
-6. Index all the posts by clicking the **Synchronize with Appbase** button.
+6. Index all the posts by clicking the **Sync Data** button.

-If you are having trouble, email us at search@methi.io
+_If you are having trouble, email us at [search@methi.io](mailto:search@methi.io)._

 == Frequently Asked Questions ==
 _If you have feedback or suggestions, shoot us an email at [search@methi.io](mailto:search@methi.io)._

-= Where do I sign up for a Methi search account? =
+= Where do I sign up for a methi.io search account? =

 Sign up for a free account at [http://methi.io](http://methi.io)

-= Why search box is not being displayed on my site? =
+= Why is search box not being displayed on my site? =

 Usually, it may be disabled by your WordPress template.
-Make sure the search widget is configured in WordPress.
+Make sure the search widget is configured properly with WordPress.

 = Does Methi search support WordPress Multisite? =

-Methi search doesn't support Wordpress Multisite.
+We're thinking about it.
+Feel free to open a github issue or shoot us an email at [search@methi.io](mailto:search@methi.io) directly.

 == Screenshots ==